saharama/saharama.github.io/projects/network-security.md

 <hr>

-I am currently analyzing wireless network traffic and adapting current software using packet analysis for UAS classification and profiling for my senior design project.
+I am currently analyzing wireless network traffic and adapting current software using packet analysis for Unmanned Aerial System (UAS) classification and profiling for my senior design project.

-• Capturing wireless network traffic from drone using aircrack-ng suite

-• Decrypting WPA2 packets using Wireshark
+With Kali Linux, I use the aircrack-ng suite to capture wireless network traffic from various UASs that support WPA2 encryption.
+We can examine more information about the network traffic in the form of packets with the Wireshark application.

-• Introduced to Netzob library for interpretation and reverse engineering of wireless packets

-• Modifying Python scripts for statistical analysis of wireless data following the MAVLink protocol
+Last semester, we were introduced to the Netzob library for help with interpretation and reverse engineering of wireless packets.
+We also modified Python scripts for statistical analysis of wireless data following the wireless protocols.

+We are currently analyzing trends in the collected data in network Layers 1, 2, 3.

 <hr>